guplem/robo-base/README.md

 > Note: This README provides step-by-step instructions for setting up and deploying a RoboJS WebApp using the `main` branch.

 > For a fully implemented example showcasing additional RoboJS features, see the `sync-web-app` branch.
-That branch is referenced multiple times in this README as it contains simple bug functional examples of the features discussed here.
+That branch is referenced multiple times in this README as it contains simple but functional examples of the features discussed here.
 It can also be used as a starting point for your own project.

 ## Prerequisites